ICB-DCM/PESTO/documentation.md

 ## Plotting ### {#plotting}

-TODO

-TODO add some sample figures
+An integral part of PESTO are its highly customizable plotting functions for each type of analysis.

-More details are provided in the documentation of the specific plotting functions:
+Details are provided in the documentation of the specific plotting functions:
 * plotMultiStarts.m
 * plotParameterProfiles.m
 * plotParameterSamples.m